 Improve the Audio

-The idea for a home studio began when I was interviewed for a Podcast “Lead without Losing It.”
+The idea for a home studio began when I was interviewed for a Podcast “Experts on Leadership.”
 I was listening with my son who told me,

 “Dad, you voice sounds like crap, you need a decent microphone.”